perfectsquircle/Normal/README.md

 var context = new DbContext();
 ```

-The context must be able to create new instances of `IDbConnection`, so we pass it a "connection factory", which is just a function that returns a new connection with the driver of our choosing.
+The context must be able to create new instances of `DbConnection`, so we pass it a `CreateConnection` delegate, which is just a function that returns a new connection with the driver of our choosing.

 ```csharp
 // Use with SQL Server